To get the most out of Exploration Insights (EI), it is very important for you to understand what this service is, and what it is not.

 I spend a good deal of time on site visits, which are critical to assessing a mineral property's potential and its fatal flaws.
 In the Property Tours section, you can learn more about properties Brent and I have visited and on which we have formed an opinion, and you will get a general idea of what is involved in the process of vetting projects and companies.

 My advice to new subscribers is to use EI as a research tool; look through the archives and take your time.
-There is no urgency to buy something today—there are always new companies and project.
+There is no urgency to buy something today—there are always new companies and projects.
 We are after the best price, not any price.
-This is a slow pitch ball game with no called strikes.
+This is a slow-pitch ball game with no called strikes.

-To gain access to the subscriber-based content (latest Newsletter, Archives, Portfolio, Members Forum, and Property Tours), you can opt for either a monthly (US$140) or an annual (US$1,680) subscription.
-Monthly subscriptions are non-refundable and annual subscriptions are refundable on a pro rata basis.
+To gain access to the subscriber-based content (latest Newsletter, Archives, Portfolio, Members Forum, and Property Tours), you can opt for either a monthly or an annual subscription.
+Monthly subscriptions are non-refundable and annual subscriptions are refundable on a pro-rata basis.

 Subscribers receive a weekly email (on Sundays) notifying them that a Newsletter has been posted on the website.
-Thereare 49 issues per-year on average—subject to travel/conference schedule and holidays.
-If there were news from companies that affect my investments, I also publish Alerts or Comments, and I let you know by email.
+There are 49 issues per year on average—subject to travel/conference schedule and holidays.
+If there is news from companies that affect my investments, I also publish Alerts or Comments, and I let you know by email.

 You will have the option of accessing the latest Newsletter, Alert or Comment by linking to the website from the email or logging into the website using your username and password—be sure to save these.